abdullahsaka/Supply_Chain_Forecasting/README.md

 !!
 "One Hot Label Encoding.py" and "Preparation with External Drivers.py" files indicates how I modified the dataset by adding external drivers or handling categorical variables.
 They are independent of statistical and machine learning files.

 !!
-For "Preparation with External Drivers.py" file, you have to use 'GDP.csv'.
+For "Preparation with External Drivers.py" file, you have to use both 'norway_car_sales' and 'GDP.csv'.

 # Statistical_Forecast: